neurobagel/documentation/docs/getting_started.md

     them with our provided `docker-compose.yml` recipe.

-    Do not install graphDB locally on your computer, as that can interfere with the deployment of the Neurobagel tools.
+    Do not install graphDB locally on your computer, as doing so can interfere with the deployment of the Neurobagel tools.

 ### `docker` and `docker compose`
 If you haven't yet, please install both `docker` and `docker compose`